-Scheme Summary Schemes with carbon reduction effects in Japan J-Credit Scheme A crediting scheme operated since 2013 by Management Committee consisting of the Ministry of Economy, Trade and Industry, the Ministry of the Environment, and the Ministry of Agriculture, Forestry and Fisheries.
-A wide variety of project types are eligible for credit issuance including energy conservation, renewable energy, improved forest management, etc. J Blue Credit A credit standard operated since 2020 by Japan Blue Economy association (JBE), which certificates credits specializing in Blue Carbon.
-Schemes with carbon reduction on value in foreign countries Clean Development A standard that allows developed (Annex I) countries to Mechanism (CDM) implement jointly with developing (non-Annex I) countries and to transfer these emissions reductions in order to meet their own targets under the Kyoto Protocol.
-Joint Crediting Mechanism A standard used for i) quantitatively assessing Japan's (JCM) contribution to greenhouse gas emissions reduction and sequestration achieved through dissemination of outstanding decarbonization technologies, products, systems, services and infrastructures and the implementation of countermeasures in developing countries, etc. and ii) achieving Japan's NDC.
-Verified Carbon WBCSD (World Business Council for Sustainable Standard (VCS) Development), IETA (International Emissions Trading Association), and other organizations in which private companies participate established this certification standard in 2005.
+Scheme Summary Schemes with carbon reduction effects in Japan J-Credit Scheme A crediting scheme operated since 2013 by Management Committee consisting of the METI, the Ministry of the Environment (MOE), and the Ministry of Agriculture, Forestry and Fisheries (MAFF).
+A wide variety of project types are eligible for credit issuance including energy conservation, renewable energy, and improved forest management.
+J Blue Credit A credit standard operated since 2020 by Japan Blue Economy association (JBE), which certificates credits specializing in Blue Carbon.
+Schemes with carb on reduction value in foreign countries Clean A standard that allows developed (Annex I) countries to implement jointly with developing Development (non-Annex I) countries and to transfer these emissions reductions in order to meet their Mechanism own targets under the Kyoto Protocol.
+(CDM) Joint Crediting A standard used for i) quantitatively assessing Japan's contribution to GHG emissions Mechanism reduction and sequestration achieved through dissemination of outstanding (JCM) decarbonization technologies, products, systems, services and infrastructures and the implementation of countermeasures in developing countries. (countries which signed ${\rm JCM}$ partnership document) and ii) achieving Japan's NDC.
+Verified Carbon World Business Council for Sustainable Development (WBCSD), International Emissions Standard (VCS) Trading Association (IETA), and other organizations in which private companies participate established this certification standard in 2005.
 Various types of project are being implemented, including those related to forests and land use sector such as REDD+ and projects that reduce emissions through wetland conservation.

-Gold Standard (GS) A certification standard established in 2003 by the World Wide Fund for Nature (WWF), an international environmental NGO.
+Gold Standard A certification standard established in 2003 by the World Wide Fund for Nature (WWF), (GS) an international environmental NGO.
 In addition to issuing its own Verified Emission Reductions (VER), GS certifies CDM projects deemed to have incidental benefits, such as contributing to local communities.
-7 American Carbon The world's first private credit certification standard, Registry (ACR) established in 1996 by NPO Winrock International.
-Climate Action A certification standard that originated from the California Reserve (CAR) Climate Action Registry founded in 2001.
+American Carbon The world's first private credit certification standard, established in 1996 by NPO Winrock Registry (ACR) International.
+Climate Action A certification standard that originated from the California Climate Action Registry Reserve (CAR) founded in 2001.